What Is a CCC-SLP and Why It’s Important

 Certification Standards for the CCC-SLP

-1. Degree: CCC-SLP applicants must have a master’s, doctoral or other accepted graduate degree.
+1. Degree: Applicants must have a master’s, doctoral, or other recognized post-baccalaureate degree.

-2. Education Program: Candidates must have completed graduate coursework and clinical experience through a CAA-accredited program or a program with CAA candidacy status.
-You must submit your official graduate transcript and have your program director verify you successfully completed your graduate program.
+2. Education Program: Applicants must have completed graduate coursework and clinical experience in a CAA-accredited program or a program with CAA candidacy status.

-ASHA recommends you take the CCC-SLP exam when you complete your graduate coursework and clinical practicum, or during the first year of your postgraduate clinical fellowship.
+The above list is not exhaustive.
+Read through the application carefully to ensure that you are qualified to take the CCC-SLP exam.
+ASHA recommends that applicants take the exam after completing graduate coursework and clinical practicum, or during the first week of a postgraduate clinical fellowship.
 You do not have to complete your fellowship before applying for certification.

-There are many benefits of a CCC-SLP.
-The certification assures patients, employers and colleagues that you’ve proven your knowledge, skills and experience to provide high-quality clinical services in all settings.
+A CCC-SLP assures patients, employers, and colleagues that you’ve proven your knowledge, skills, and experience to provide high-quality clinical services in different settings.
+ASHA lists the following additional benefits of a CCC-SLP:

 • Career Advancement: Having a CCC-SLP credential can help your career and expand your employment opportunities as a speech therapist.

-• Mentorship: An CCC-SLP opens opportunities to mentor and supervise clinical fellows.
+• Mentorship: A CCC-SLP qualifies you to mentor and supervise clinical fellows.

-• Credibility: Earning this credential demonstrates your commitment to the speech-language profession and your drive for continuous improvement as a speech pathologist.
+• Credibility: A CCC-SLP demonstrates your commitment to the speech-language profession and your drive for continuous improvement as a speech pathologist.

 • Licensure: A CCC-SLP can ease the process of state licensure if you move to a new state.
 ASHA makes it easy for state agencies to verify your license online.